<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=958732&amp;conversionId=723660&amp;fmt=gif">

 APPLY TO HOCKING COLLEGE

 In addition to traditional health care, Hocking College’s program includes the disciplines of equine massage and acupressure.
 This unique component teaches students proper massage techniques for applying pressure to and kneading muscles that are prone to fatigue and stress.
-Hocking College is the only two-year college to offer instruction and a certificate in equine massage upon completion of the program.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.